wmeints/elastic-percolator-demo/README.md

 ```
 └───src
     ├───Api         # Contains the source code for the API
+    ├───Enricher    # Contains the source code for the Enricher
-    └───Generator   # Contains the source code for the news generator
+    ├───Generator   # Contains the source code for the News generator
+    └───Messaging   # Contains generic messaging components
 ```

-Please check the individual README files in the projects to learn more about the structure of each component.